 Iceland is a volcanic island, which originated only about 16 million years ago and is thus one of Europe’s youngest regions.
 The island's landscape really is unique, with its fjords, impressive waterfalls, bubbling geysers and gigantic glaciers as well as the wild, untouched highlands, which often resemble a lunar landscape.
 If you care about Iceland's nature as much as we do, please read about sustainable travel in Iceland on our website.

 The landscape in Iceland is truly impressive.
-The diversity is surprising and you will see green pastures, black lava beaches, volcanoes, steaming hot springs, geysers and flush areas around the large glacier waterfalls.
-The natural contrasts is truly and extraordinary opportunity to take some amazing photographs.
+The diversity is surprising and you will see green pastures, black lava beaches, volcanoes, steaming hot springs, geysers and unique areas around the large glacier waterfalls.
+The natural contrasts are a truly and extraordinary opportunity to take some amazing photographs.

 ICELAND IN FIGURES

 The country has a total area of 103,000 sq. km (64,000 sq. miles), which is a little smaller than England.
 The coastline runs along 6,000 km (3,700 miles), the distance between North and South is around 300 km (186 miles), between East and West about 500 km (310 miles).
 Many attractions can be easily visited on a trip around Iceland by stopping in the South, in the Eastfjords, up North, inthe Westfjords or in the greater Reykjavik area.
 Not to forget the lovely pensinsulas Snaefellsnesand Reykjanes.
 To get close to the attractions of the highlands you will need a 4x4 rental car or join a guide in his big all terrain vehicle or one of the scheduled highland buses from June until the end of August.
 Iceland has about 360,000 inhabitants, 130,000 of whom live in Reykjavik (Map of Reykjavik) and the surrounding area.